gitmachtl/scripts/cardano/testnet/README.md

 The AssetsFile ***assets/mypolicy.SUPERTOKEN.asset*** was also written/updated with the latest action.
 You can see the totally minted Token count in there too.

-Done - You have mint (created) 1000 new SUPERTOKENs and they are now added to the mywallet address.
-You can now send them out into the world with the example below. :smiley:
+Done - You have minted (created) 1000 new SUPERTOKENs and they are now added to the mywallet address.
+You can now send them out into the world with the example below.
+You can mint more anytime if you like. :smiley:

+### Mint a resticted amount of Tokens within a set time window

+Lets say we wanna create 200000 Tokens with the name **RARETOKEN** under the policy **special**.
+And we want that theses AssetFiles are stored in the *assets* subdirectory.
+These Tokens should be generated on the account **mywallet**.

+<br><b>Steps:</b>
+1. First you have to generate a policyName/ID that is time limited (slotheight limited).
+Using such a policy gives you the ability to mint your Tokens on the Chain for a limited amount of time, after that your cannot mint more or burn any of those.
+1. Run ```./10_genPolicy.sh assets/special 600``` to generate a new policy with name 'special' in the assets subdirectory.
+The slotheight (time limit) is set to 600 -> 600 seconds
+1. Run ```./11a_mintAsset.sh assets/special.RARETOKEN 200000 mywallet``` to mint 200000 RARETOKEN on the wallet mywallet.
+If you want, you can also add a custom Metadata.json file to the Minting-Transaction as the 4th parameter.
+Full-Syntax description can be found [here](#main-configuration-file-00_commonsh---syntax-for-all-the-other-ones)

+The AssetsFile ***assets/special.RARETOKEN.asset*** was also written/updated with the latest action.
+You can see the totally minted Token count in there too.

+Done - You have minted (created) 200000 RARETOKENs within the given time limit and there will never be more RARETOKENs available on the the chain, the policy for minting and burning is deactivated automatically after the set 600 seconds (10 mins). :smiley:

 </details>